s3ppo/unraid_mobile_ui/README.md

 # Unraid Mobile UI

 GraphQL client app using flutter to show data from your unraid server.
-Once there are more features included in my-servers-plugin it will be published on Google Play and IOS Appstore.
+Once there are more features included in unraid connect plugin it will be published on Google Play and IOS Appstore.

 # API Key